Nonprofit Bylaws

 What is a conflict of interest policy for nonprofits?

 A conflict of interest policy establishes procedures for identifying, disclosing, and managing situations where a director, officer, or key employee has a personal financial interest that could influence their decision-making on behalf of the organization.
 The policy typically requires annual disclosure statements from all board members, procedures for recusal when a conflict exists, and documentation of how conflicted transactions are reviewed and approved.
 The IRS considers this policy essential for proper governance and specifically asks about it on Form 1023.
-A robust policy protects the organization from private inurement and excess benefit transactions that could jeopardize its tax-exempt status.
+A strong policy protects the organization from private inurement and excess benefit transactions that could jeopardize its tax-exempt status.

 Do nonprofit bylaws need to be filed with the state?